These are the most commonly asked questions about adrenal fatigue.

 Here is a list of the most commonly asked questions about adrenal fatigue.
-I have tried to answer them all for your convenience on one page.
-Please contact me if you have a question and it is not on this page, I’ll gladly answer your question.
+I have tried to answer them all on one page.
+Please contact me if you have a question and it is not on this page, I’ll gladly answer your question, Eric.

 Adrenal Fatigue is a syndrome (a related group of sings and symptoms) that results when the adrenal glands function below the necessary level, usually because of intense, prolonged or repeated stress.
 As its name suggests, the chief symptom is fatigue unrelieved by sleep.
 However, Adrenal Fatigue is not a readily identifiable entity like measles or allergies.
 Its severity can range from a general sense of tiredness, without obvious signs of physical illness, to difficulty getting out of bed for more than a few hours a day.
 With each increment of reduction in adrenal function, every organ and system in the body is more profoundly affected.
 Changes occur in carbohydrate, protein and fat metabolism; fluid and electrolyte balance; immune, cardiovascular and nervous system function; and even in libido.
 Numerous other alterations take place at the biochemical and cellular levels.
 This syndrome has been known by many other names throughout the past century, such as non-Addison’s hypo-adrenia, a sub-clinical hypo-adrenia, neurasthenia, adrenal neurasthenia, adrenal apathy and adrenal fatigue.
 Although it affects millions of people in New Zealand, Australia and around the world, conventional medicine does not yet recognise it as a distinct, treatable syndrome.